Background

 8. Power up Brand Credibility

-In the era of spam, phishing, and fake ads, consumers need to know whether your company and products are legitimate or not.
+In the era of spam, phishing, and fake ads, consumers wonder whether your company and products are trustworthy.
+To avoid that and retain customers the right way, you need to increase your credibility.

-In a nutshell, social proof is your strongest weapon to make your brand more appealing to new visitors.
-Use positive customer testimonials on your website, social media, or emails to dissolve any doubt, convert new customers, and give them more reasons to stay with you!
+Use positive customer testimonials on your website, social media, or emails to dissolve any doubt, convert new customers, and give them more reasons to stay in the long haul.

 9. Get Customers to Create an Account